 8. Wait, what are subsidies?

 Yeah, that’s something that gets lost when people talk about soaring Obamacare premiums.
-The price of healthcare on the exchanges has gone up in recent years and, taken at face value, often look sky-high.
+The price of health care on the exchanges has gone up in past years and, taken at face value, often look sky-high.
 But the percentages you see touted in most reports don’t account for the financial assistance exchange shoppers are eligible for.
-Under Obamacare, people who earn between 100% and 400% of the federal poverty level and purchase a plan through the exchange qualify for premium subsidies that offset their monthly insurance payments.
-These subsidies are actually a tax credit you can receive in advance.
-Obamacre also allows for what’s known as cost-sharing reductions (CSRs) designed to help people who make between 100% and 250% of the poverty line cover copays and deductibles.
+Under Obamacare, people who earn between 100% and 400% of the federal poverty level and purchase a plan through the exchange qualify for subsidies that offset their monthly insurance payments.
+These subsidies come in the form a tax credit you can receive in advance.
+Obamacare also allows for what’s known as cost-sharing reductions (CSRs) designed to help people who make between 100% and 250% of the poverty line cover copays and deductibles.

 9. Yeah, but how likely am I to qualify for any of that?
 Didn't Trump nix subsidies?

-He decided to stop making CSR payments to insurers, meaning they're no longer getting reimbursed for the copay and deductible discounts they're giving consumers.
+He decided to stop making CSR payments to insurers, meaning they're no longer getting reimbursed for the copay and deductible discounts they're giving people.
+The subsidies are still available to qualified marketplace shoppers.

 10. How can he do that?
 I thought you said Obamacare didn't get repealed?

-It didn't, outside of the individual mandate, of course.
-But the original law mandates the federal government provide premium subsidies, but not make CSR payments.
+It didn't, outside of the individual mandate.
+The original law mandates the federal government provide premium subsidies, but not make CSR payments.
 President Barack Obama was doing so under executive order.
-The Republican-controlled House of Representatives sued his administration over the move and won, but that ruling was in limbo while the case was being appealed.
+During that time, the Republican-controlled House of Representatives sued his administration over the move and won, but that ruling was in limbo while the case was being appealed.
 Back in October 2017, Trump effectively pulled the appeal and nixed the payments — which immediately led many insurers to up premiums right before the 2018 exchanges opened.

-It's a long story, but basically because many states front-loaded the resulting premium increases onto their Silver plans and the price of a Silver plan dictates how much of a premium tax credit (still a thing) people qualify for.
+It's a long and complicated story, but the stabilization of prices is largely related to how companies and state commissioners are leveraging Silver plans.
+Many states front-loaded the premium increases resulting from Trump's 2017 CSR cut onto their 2018 Silver plans and the price of a Silver plan dictates how much of a premium tax credit people qualify for.
 Basically, the higher the price of the Silver plan, the higher the premium subsidy, the less eligible shoppers actually pay for health insurance.

 14. What if I live in a state that has a weak exchange or don't qualify for subsidies ?

-We hear you, but bottomline, don’t forgo buying health insurance on the assumption it’s simply too expensive.
+Avoid skipping health insurance on the assumption it’s simply too expensive.
 There are options out there.
-We can help you easily compare on-exchange and off-exchange health insurance plans once open enrollment kicks off.
+We can help you easily compare on-exchange and off-exchange health insurance plans now that open enrollment has begun.
 And, if you can't find an affordable health plan, there are a few alternatives to pursue.

 15. Like those short-term health insurance plans or health association plans I keep hearing about?

 Yes, Trump widened access to those plans through executive order early this year.
-Keep in mind, short-term health plans and health association plans don't have to provide as much coverage as the plans sold on HealthCare.gov, so while their premiums are cheaper, don't think of them as a plan of first resort.
+But — and this is a major caveat — short-term health plans and health association plans don't have to provide nearly as much coverage as the plans sold on HealthCare.gov.
+So while their premiums are often cheaper, they shouldn't be treated as a plan of first resort.
 Log onto your state exchange to see if you qualify for subsidies, more robust coverage or affordable premiums before blindly tapping those alternatives.
 Need help shopping?
 Learn how to spot a health junk insurance plan.

-16. Is it worth looking into off-exchange plans ahead of time, too?
+16. Is it worth looking into off-exchange plans?

-It’s not — in large part due to the Obamacare, which requires all health plans cover what’s known as the 10 essential benefits.
+Yes, especially if you don't qualify for federal aid.
 On-exchange plans have to meet even more requirements (like building in pediatrics benefits, for one), so some insurers opt to offer a plan off-exchange because it’ll give them more freedom when structuring a policy.
-You can learn the differences between on- and off-exchange plans here, but the big thing to note is off-exchange plans don’t qualify for any federal subsidies.
+You can learn the differences between on- and off-exchange plans here, but the big thing to note is off-exchange plans don’t qualify for any federal subsidies, so, again, Step One when it comes to shopping for a policy involves checking if you're eligible for assistance.

 17. Can I shop the Obamacare exchanges if I have access to employer-sponsored healthcare?